So, you’re looking for a two week Cuba itinerary – I couldn’t be more excited for you to experience this incredible country!

 PIN FOR LATER:

-Despite being a picturesque 50s time capsule, travelling Cuba isn’t actually that easy.
+Despite being an utterly picturesque 50s time capsule, travelling Cuba isn’t actually that easy.

 For a start, the accommodation and food standards are poor, not to mention simple mod cons like the (practically non-existent) internet.